 The Masters of Engineering Management (MSEM) program at JHU’s Whiting School of Engineering is a prospective degree for students with an engineering background to strengthen their credentials for recruitment at the leading companies in the US and other international destinations.

-If you are going to enroll for the Johns Hopkins University masters in engineering management, read on the information in this guide to get more details on the course program.
+If you are going to enroll in the Johns Hopkins University Masters in engineering management, read on the information in this guide to get more details on the course program.

 MSEM Program at JHU’s Whiting School of Engineering